corval-sudo/WEAPON-BALL/NEXT.md

 - Skin like popular NFTS and crypto personalities
 - Create weapon damage ranges ie shortsword 4-6, mace 2-10
 - A suite of different games, like miniclips, monetized for designers, ad-revenue
+- Weapon ball rogue like NFTS, tear packs for new skins, weapons and balls with randomized characteristics.
+Purchase potions to re-roll stats or target specific stats or add/remove special characteristics.

 Short to do:
 - turn balls into pngs and add interface to easily adjust